V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzs6.jpg){: loading=lazy width="600"}

  * If you have trouble seating the nuts, you can;
- * Press them in with a flat head as shown here
+ * Press them in with a flat head as shown here (loose print)
- * Or you can thread the M5 through the XZ plate and use it to pull them into place.
+ * Or you can thread the M5 through the XZ plate and use it to pull them into place (tight print).

 ![!LR4 yz assm](../img/lr4/yzs7.jpg){: loading=lazy width="600"}

  * Snug in the Z stubs using the two M5 screws.
  * Leave out the cross tensioner screws for now.
+ * Make sure the Z_nut is already in place.

 ![!LR4 yz assm](../img/lr4/yzw7.jpg){: loading=lazy width="600"}

- * Assemble the back wheel.
+ * Carmen- Assemble the back wheel.
  * Bolt heads facing out or down.
  * Snug up the bolts.